 Low Memory Warning

 This error message lets you know that you may need to increase your WordPress memory limit.
 We have an entire guide on making this change here.
-Oftentimes, your webhost can assist you with this, too.
+Often, your webhost can assist you with this, too.
 Reach out to them if you’re not comfortable making the change on your own.

 Security Vulnerability Detected – Display Errors